pagkly/Zed/Investopedia/Investing/How to Understand Days Payable Outstanding.md

 ## Example of How Days Payable Outstanding Is Used

-As a historical example, the leading retail corporation Walmart ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) had accounts payable worth $46.09 billion and [[Cost of Goods Sold (COGS)]] worth $373.4 billion for the fiscal year 2018.1 These figures are available in the annual [financial statement](https://www.investopedia.com/terms/f/financial-statements.asp) and [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp) of the company.
+As a historical example, the leading retail corporation Walmart ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) had accounts payable worth $46.09 billion and [[COGS]] worth $373.4 billion for the fiscal year 2018.1 These figures are available in the annual [financial statement](https://www.investopedia.com/terms/f/financial-statements.asp) and [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp) of the company.
 Taking the number of days as 365 for annual calculation, the DPO for Walmart comes to \[ 46.09 / (373.4/365) \] = 45.05 days.

 Similar calculations for technology leader Microsoft ([MSFT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=msft)) which had $8.62 billion as AP and $38.4 billion as COGS leads to DPO value of 80.73 days.2